ScooloV/bbpedia/docs/core_rules/inducements_in_detail.md

 There are always plenty of hangers-on loitering around a Blood Bowl stadium.
-Be it legendary free agents willing to play for anyone if the price is right, or offcials happy to take extra payment in return for being somewhat biased in their rulings, to unemployed coaching staff looking for a break and even a few apothecaries willing to roll up their sleeves.
+Be it legendary free agents willing to play for anyone if the price is right, or officials happy to take extra payment in return for being somewhat biased in their rulings, to unemployed coaching staff looking for a break and even a few apothecaries willing to roll up their sleeves.
 All these and more are willing to sign on with a team temporarily, for a price of course! often, the stadium owners or promoters will foot the bill, willing to help out a disadvantaged team rather than risk a team refusing to play!

-## INCUDEMENTS
+## INDUCEMENTS

 Blood Bowl teams are always looking for an advantage, be it fair or otherwise!
 Coaches will pay all manner of shady characters to assist their team from the sidelines or on the pitch.
 During the pre-game sequence of a league fixture, coaches may purchase Inducements for the game ahead by spending gold awarded as Petty Cash, taken from their Treasury or both.
 When creating a team for exhibition play, a coach may purchase Inducements from their Team Draft Budget.